hummingbird-dev/HummingbirdTreeview.vue/README.md

 The hyphens indicate the level of indenting.
 It is important to note that down the tree the next node can maximal be indented by one level, i.e. it can only have one hyphen more than the node before (e.g. from Goodfellas to Robert De Niro).
-In contrast up the treeview, arbitrarily large jumps of indention are possible, i.e. the next node can have much less hyphens than the node before (e.g. from Morgan Freeman to Paramount).
+In contrast up the tree, arbitrarily large jumps of indention are possible, i.e. the next node can have much less hyphens than the node before (e.g. from Morgan Freeman to Paramount).

 The attribute "name" is mandatory, all others are optional and can be used for every item.

-**Important: At the moment hierarchical depth maximum is "---", i.e. two parent sub-nodes below the base node.
-The depth maximum can easily be extended, just let me know if you need it.**

 ## Attributes